 Can you eat goldfish?
 Is your goldfish edible?
-Hopefully this goes without saying, but regardless of the answer, you absolutely should NOT eat them!
+Hopefully this goes without saying, but regardless of the answer, you absolutely should NOT eat your pet goldfish!
 Not only is it cruel but – as you’ll find out below – it’s also pointless and goldfish are probably not very tasty.

 So, are goldfish edible and is there ever any reason to eat either pet goldfish or wild goldfish?
-We want to answer the question once and for all!
+We want to answer the question once and for all…

-The short answer is – goldfish are as edible as any other freshwater fish; however, they are most likely not very tasty.
+The short answer is goldfish are as edible as any other freshwater fish; however, they are most likely not very tasty.
 Goldfish would taste of the foods that they eat – so, for example, a pet goldfish would probably taste a bit like fish flakes and pellets!

 Goldfish are also small and bony, which would make it a challenge to get a meal out of a single goldfish.

-But most of all – the main reason you should never eat a goldfish – is that they are a pet animal.
+And finally, in our opinion, the main reason you should never eat a goldfish is that they are a pet animal.
 Goldfish are to be cared for and enjoyed, not eaten!